 - Strengthening belonging and cultivating community-building that centers marginalized identities and narratives.

 - Creating collaborative, student-centered partnerships with allies and constituents within the University and with broader communities to advance our mission.

 - Responding to the needs of our students, colleagues, and constituents around issues of diversity and inclusion.

-The Carl A. Fields Center, LGBT Center, and Women*s Center are all housed within the Office of Diversity and Inclusion and are distinct units with specific missions, histories, and legacies, and together, we work intersectionally because we understand that our students have layered identities and experiences.
+The Carl A. Fields Center for Equality + Cultural Understanding and the Gender + Sexuality Resource Center are all housed within the Office of Diversity and Inclusion and are distinct units with specific missions, histories, and legacies, and together, we work intersectionally because we understand that our students have layered identities and experiences.
 Each Center provides student support and mentoring, educational opportunities for students and employees, community advising, and university-wide programming.
 Click on any of the Centers’ logos below to learn about the specific work they do.